oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Suggested Milestones:**

-* **Milestone 1:** Implementation of percentage interaction
+* **Milestone 1:** Implementation of percentage interaction and text to percentage conversion utility
-* **Milestone 2:** Implementation of text to percentage conversion utility and virtual math keys
+* **Milestone 2:** Implementation of virtual math keyboard and number line interaction.

-**Proposal notes:**

-Math symbol input:
-- In order to allow the lesson creator to customize which buttons are shown, a new customization arg will be needed for the interactions.
-This entails a change in the schema to the explorations, so an exploration migration will be needed.
-Sensible default values for this customization arg should be chosen – e.g. all arithmetic operation symbols and parentheses – but the creator should be able to turn these off if needed (e.g. in a lesson about division, many of the other symbols will not be relevant).

 **Useful resources:**